We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Serve with a large chunk of feta on top that is drizzled with olive oil, minced garlic, and a sprinkle of dried oregano.

-- Serve the salad in a large shallow bowl.
+- Serve in a large shallow bowl.

 - Use crusty bread to sop up the olive oil and extra juices from the tomatoes.